|Black Ink: Monocolour Drawings on Washi ||ADD TO CART|

 |Drawing with Paper: Washi as Pen||ADD TO CART|

-This technique, offered by Danielle, gives you an entirely new way to create artwork that stands on its own, or with which you can create images, designs or visual elements that be incorporated into collage, cards, bookworks, invitations or even other artworks.
+This technique gives you an entirely new way to create artwork that stands on its own, or with which you can create images, designs or visual

 Techniques learned: Background treatment, texture, line, forms, handling of paper, gluing, cutting.

-Here is the best of both world’s, where Indra blends together the precise and controlled brush work that characterize the minimalist style of painting called Sumi-e with the individuality and spontaneity of our more free-spirited Western nature.
+We’ve become accustomed to hearing novel, unusual, but exciting new sounds when two different forms of music are combined together.
+We call that fusion.
+And that’s what Indra has done here by blending together the precise and controlled brush work that characterize the minimalist style of Oriental painting called Sumi-e with the individuality and spontaneity of our more free-spirited Western nature.
 With it you can create a realistic image of whatever you want—with just a few brushstrokes.

 |Way of the Brush: Japanese Calligraphy ||ADD TO CART|